puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 You will need to have a node available and ready to receive an installation of PuppetDB and PostgreSQL.
 This can be the same node as the one running the master and console (if you have a monolithic, all-on-one implementation), or it can be a separate node (if you are running a split role implementation).
 In a split role implementation, **the database node must be up and running and reachable at a known hostname before starting the upgrade process on the console node.**

-The upgrader can install a pre-configured version of PostgreSQL along with PuppetDB on the node you select.
-If you prefer to use a node with an existing instance of PostgreSQL, that instance needs to be manually configured with the correct users and access.
+The upgrader can install a pre-configured version of PostgreSQL (must be version 9.1 or higher) along with PuppetDB on the node you select.
+If you prefer to use a node with an existing instance of PostgreSQL, that instance needs to be manually configured with the [correct users and access](./install_basic.html#database-support-questions).
 This also needs to be done BEFORE starting the upgrade.

 ### Upgrade Master